Brand development that increases sales velocity, guaranteed.

 Impact Design Software

 Suppose you’ve graduated from the frolicsome fun of Adobe Illustrator and are looking for a program that will help you manufacture actual packaging that might house products.
 In that case, the Impact program by Arden Software is an excellent CAD tool.
-Although packaging design company professionals primarily use it, the layout is streamlined and easy enough for a fairly novice packaging designer to understand.
+Although packaging design company professionals primarily use it, the layout is streamlined and straightforward enough for a relatively novice packaging designer to understand.
 The program comes with a library of templates for basic packaging structures that can be manipulated to produce custom specs, along with material types, dimensions and packaging features.
 There is also an integrated artwork feature that allows the user to import labeling designs to the face of the package.

 CAPE Systems

 The CAPE Pack program allows manufacturers to design the best pallet structures for bulk product shipment.
-You enter the product size, load weight, height and dimensions for single pallet loads, mixed product pallet loads, case sizes and pallet style.
+You enter the product size, load weight, height, and dimensions for single pallet loads, mixed product pallet loads, case sizes, and pallet style.

 KASEMAKE

 KASEMAKE packaging design software offers basic packaging design programs and point-of-purchase display parametrics.
-You can design free-standing display units for any product package โ€“ compact discs, beverage containers, books, clothing, live dwarf monkeys, anything.
-Another cool feature is the 3-D background imager, which allows the user to place the point-of-purchase display within a specific store environment and judge how it will look against different shelving displays, lighting schemes and floor colors and textures.
+You can design free-standing display units for any product package – compact discs, beverage containers, books, clothing, live dwarf monkeys, or anything else.
+Another cool feature is the 3-D background imager, which allows the user to place the point-of-purchase display within a specific store environment and judge how it will look against different shelving displays, lighting schemes, and floor colors and textures.

 So, what have we learned today?
 We’ve learned that there is a package design program for nearly every level of package designer.
 We’ve learned that product packaging encompasses not only the wrapping around the item itself, but the wrapping around the wrapping of the item, and even though there aren’t any awards for fantastic pallets, there are penalties for horrible ones (damaged products, loss of revenue, job loss, starvation, death).
 Lastly, we learned that if you are designing a free-standing display for live dwarf monkeys, you darned well better accurately anticipate the retailer’s flooring texture and color.